hechtlinger/graph_cnn/README.md

 ------------------

 ### Dependencies
-Requires Keras using the Theano backend.
+Requires Keras with the Theano backend.